Last Updated on

 If you’re not sure what testing has to be done before going through the stud service, contact your national breed club.

-The dog stud service contract
+What you should find in the dog stud service contract

 A written agreement for a stud service would lay out all the terms discussed by the owners.
 It’s provided by the stud owner and signed by both parties if they agree and can uphold their end of the bargain.